“Schillaci, yes….it’s that man again” – British TV commentator, 1990.

 My ubiquitous love affair with football dates back to the 1980s.
 I was a kid in the Northern Irish seaside resort of Bangor with a green international football shirt, a green and white ball and a passion for everything football.
 The 1982 and 1986 World Cups kick started my intensity within the sport.
 My Dad played the beautiful game for over 50 years and I watched him from the touchline before I played the game myself.

 Fast forward to today.
-Euro 2020 has been cancelled!
+We are now in lockdown, we are zoom loyal for chats, we do football quizzes watch Netflix, Pornhub and check out Betopin online gambling sites.
+Plus, Euro 2020 has been cancelled!
 There will be no Euro 2020 due to the Coronavirus Crisis.
 Instead, there will (hopefully) be a Euro 2021.
 Looking beyond that, what if Qatar 2022 is cancelled?
 The qualifiers are due to start soon…if Qatar 2022 is cancelled or delayed to Qatar 2023, this would be the first break in official World Cup history since 1950.

 What do you mean a break?
 There has been a World Cup every year since 1930!